Skip to main content

 All options include FREE ENTRY to the final evening’s event.

-(Please note: This is not a residential course so you will be responsible for sourcing your own accommodation)
+(Please note: This is a non-residential course so you will be responsible for sourcing your own accommodation)

 Book Now